rudrabarot71/prog1-CR/README.md

 Add the following lines to /etc/profile.d/oraclejdk.sh: export JAVA_HOME=/usr/local/jdk-19.0.1 export PATH=$JAVA_HOME/bin:$PATH
-Save the file and exit the text editor (in Vim, you can save with :wq
+Save the file and exit the text editor (in Vi, you can save with :wq

 v) Reload shell configuration:
 To apply the environment variables, either logout and log back in or run: